Ad Ops: Everything You Wanted to Know About Ad Operations

 After winning a bid and showing their ad to a user, advertisers can evaluate whether their spending was effective by looking at click-through rates and the percentage of users who ended up making a purchase.

 Digital Advertising Wasn’t Always This Complicated

 When digital ads first appeared on the internet, they were sold in much the same way as ads in newspapers.
 Just like in print, potential advertisers worked directly with salespeople at websites to negotiate prices and purchase ad space.
 Wired’s website, HotWired, sold one of the earliest digital ads — a clickable “banner” ad purchased by AT&T for $30,000 that ran on the site for three months.

-Banner ads are still very much a part of the digital world, but, today, the purchase of digital ads is usually automated — what’s known as programmatic buying.
+Banner ads are still very much a part of the digital world, but, today, the purchase of digital ads is done through programmatic buying.
 Throughout the nineties, as internet use grew dramatically and advertisers started to see the web as a legitimate way to reach consumers, the number of websites on the internet skyrocketed past a million.
 Through the use of automation, the emergent programmatic models offered advertisers the promise of placing ads on more websites than their human marketing teams could possibly manage on their own.